artainmo/web-development/frontend/react/README.md

 Those components can take arguments like that <componentName argumentName=argumentValue/>.<br>

 Javascript array method map can be used to loop over all elements/components of an array, to return them all.<br>
-In both JSX and HTML ${} can be used to take expressions, for example do an if with a ternary operator.<br>
+In both JSX and HTML {} can be used to take expressions, for example do an if with a ternary operator.<br>

 css can be added inside tags allowing for styling with style= an objects and that can contain variables such as color, backgroundcolor, cursor...
-Such a css object can be created once and re-used.<br>
+Such a css object can be created once and re-used.

 To create a button simply use `<button></button>`, in tag onClick={function} allows you to call a function once someone clicks the button, this is an example of an event.